Faculty Member Getting Started Guide

 Congratulations on your acceptance into the Training Team’s Faculty Program!
 We’re happy to have you here, and appreciate you volunteering to help and support the Training Team’s endeavors!
 You now work alongside a global team of Faculty Members–each one assisting each other and the Training Team Representatives in executing the goals and strategy of the team.
 Outlined below are some areas that will help you get up and running in your role.

 Our Faculty Member list displays all current Faculty Members, and Team Representatives Pooja Derashri, Benjamin Evans and Destiny Kanno can help you with any questions in this process.
-Likewise you can use the @faculty-admins pingPing The act of sending a very small amount of data to an end point.
+Likewise you can use the @faculty-admin pingPing The act of sending a very small amount of data to an end point.
 Ping is used in computer science to illicit a response from a target server to test it’s connection.
 Ping is also a term used by Slack users to @ someone or send them a direct message (DM).
 Users might say something along the lines of “Ping me when the meeting starts.” in SlackSlack Slack is a Collaborative Group Chat Platform https://slack.com/.
 The WordPress community has its own Slack Channel at https://make.wordpress.org/chat/. to get folk’s attention.

 Access